 Though some concerns were raised, the Jamestown City Council on Monday unanimously approved the 2024 city budget that holds the line on taxes.
 More than a dozen amendments to the $40.15 million executive budget were brought forward and then unanimously approved by the council.

 Afterward, Tony Dolce, R-Ward 2 and council president, thanked the council for “their diligent work” on the budget.

 “It’s always a very difficult process,” Dolce said.
 “People can always argue this, that.
 Should we cut this?
 Should we add to that?
 Everybody always has their priorities and their agendas. … This is still a no-tax-increase budget; we just kind of rearranged the furniture a little bit internally in there.”

-After some review, the council members decided to lower the raises — including to the city clerk, engineer and comptroller — to 2.5% so they would fall in line with the unions they represent.
+After some review, the council members decided to lower the raises — including to the city clerk, engineer, corporation counsel and comptroller — to 2.5% so they would fall in line with the unions they represent.

 Ecklund, who won election for mayor earlier this month, said none of the changes were a surprise to the city’s department heads; she said she met with the city leaders prior to Monday’s voting session.